bcala06/rag-demo/README.md

 The following steps are only required for offline usage:

 1. Compose/run the app with an internet connection at least once beforehand.
-The following automatically cached inside `hayhooks\cache\`:
+The following should be cached in `hayhooks\cache\`: `models\fastembed\`, `tiktoken`.

-   - `models\fastembed\`
-   - `tiktoken`

 2. Download and place `nltk_data` inside `hayhooks\cache\`.
 You can get the files by following the steps [here](https://www.nltk.org/data.html).

-3. Set the parameters for the FastEmbed models in `hayhooks\components\pipelines.py` as follows:
+3. Add the parameters for the following components in `hayhooks\components\pipelines.py`:

    ```python
    sparse_doc_embedder = FastembedSparseDocumentEmbedder(local_files_only=True)